 As briefly mentioned earlier, the Ego Flash also comes with an iPod controller if you purchase the optional Ego iDapter kit.
 With this kit, you can connect your iPod via a cable that comes with the iDapter (the cable also serves as an iPod charger) and control it with the Ego Flash's buttons and on-screen menus.
 When you're driving, these larger controls are much easier to use than are the iPod's normal controls.

 So there you have it; the Ego Flash is easy to install and simple to use.
-If you'd like to read more about automotive gadgets and other related topics, follow the links on the next page.
+If you'd like to read more about automotive gadgets and other related topics, follow the links below.

 - Funkwerk Americas, Inc. "Operating Manual."
 Aug.
 1, 2008.
 (Jan.
 8, 2009) http://www.egohandsfree.com/images/stories/Manuals/EGO-FLASH-MAN-US.pdf

 - Funkwerk Americas, Inc. "Quick Guide - Ego Flash."
 March 11, 2008.
 (Jan.
 8, 2009) http://www.egohandsfree.com/images/stories/Manuals/EGO-FLASH-QG-US.pdf